oils-for-unix/oils/doc/syntax-feelings.md

     ?(...)
     !(...)

-Shell arithmetic is also discouraged in favor of Oil arithmetic:
+Shell arithmetic is also discouraged in favor of YSH arithmetic:

     echo $((1 + 2))  # shell: confusing coercions, dynamically parsed
-    echo $[1 + 2]    # Oil: types, statically parsed
+    echo $[1 + 2]    # YSH: types, statically parsed

 <!--
     ! ?   suffixes (not implemented)